Introduction

 WarpEngine can be deployed at core locations as well as the network edge as a hardware appliance, or as software installed on servers provided by customers and partners.
 It can be installed in a carrier’s core network, or in front of hundreds or thousands of servers in a corporate or cloud data center.
 WarpEngine can also be deployed at cell tower base stations, or with access points supporting public or private Wi-Fi networks of any scale.
 MCN and AI networking vendors can integrate it into their solutions without any engineering effort.

 As these proof points demonstrate, MCN and AI networking vendors can install WarpVM in cloud environments hosting their solutions to boost performance for a competitive edge, and dramatically reduce the cost of cloud network and server upgrades as they grow their install base.
 For example, WarpVM has been shown to improve AWS Direct Connect throughput by 3X for over 80% less than the cost of cloud network and server upgrades to achieve the same result.
-WarpVM can also be deployed in the public and private cloud environments their customers use for other applications to achieve many of the same benefits, for a small fraction of the cost of cloud network and server upgrades.
+WarpVM can also be deployed in the public and private cloud and edge environments their customers use for other applications to achieve many of the same benefits for a small fraction of the cost of upgrades.

-In addition, MCN and AI networking vendors can offer WarpEngine to their enterprise customers to deploy on-premises with their Wi-Fi access points, or at the edge of their networks between the router and firewall for dramatic WAN, broadband or FWA throughput improvements.
+In addition, MCN and AI networking vendors can offer WarpEngine to their enterprise customers for on-premises deployment with Wi-Fi access points or at the network edge, positioned between the router and firewall, for major improvements in WAN, broadband, or 5G FWA throughput.
+Moreover, 5G network operators can install WarpVM with their cloud-native networks to dramatically boost throughput without upgrading other infrastructure.

 Conclusion